dufferzafar/win-butler/README.md

   * Backup Buddy added.
 NOT activated though.

-  * Added: Ctrl + 0 sets focus to navigation pane in Windows Explorer.
+  * Added: Ctrl + 0 - Sets focus to navigation pane in Windows Explorer.
   * Updated: RestartExplorer.
 Now uses a function by SKAN.
   * Updated: Help files are now SingleInstance <run.ahk>
   * Minor Tweaks in <console.ahk>
-  * Added: Adjust audio volume with mouse wheel up/down over taskbar.
+  * Added: Mouse wheel up/down over taskbar - Adjust audio volume.
   * Bugfix: RunRegedit now launches the selected key properly.

 * **2.6**:

   * Miscellaneous improvements in <explorer.ahk>
-  * Added: Restart Shell.
-Ctrl + Windows + E.
+  * Added: Ctrl + Windows + E - Restart Shell.
   * Modified: GetCurrentFolderPath() to use ShellFolderView.
 Far better method.
   * Removed: Console2 has been removed from the package, download seperately and put it in Data/console2/.
 This reduces the size of the repo by 1 MB :)